JoseDeFreitas/awesome-youtubers/CONTRIBUTING.md

 - Pay attention to all the other characters: dots, commas, asterisks, etc.
 - Before making the pull request, make sure the layout looks good.

-## Create the pull request content following this format
+## Format for the pull request message

 *Appears automatically when you create the pull request.*